-The V-SURE program is designed for students who want to pursue a career in medicine (MD, MD/PhD) and would like to get both research and clinical shadowing experiences during the summer.
+The V-SURE program is designed for students from Sewanee: The University of the South who want to pursue a career in medicine (MD, MD/PhD) and would like to get both research and clinical shadowing experiences during the summer.
 This is a highly regarded experience in that students will be able to get in-depth research experiences that will allow for a broader understanding between medicine and scientific advancements that relate to patient treatment and care.
 Once accepted, students have the opportunity, and are expected to commit, to intern for two consecutive summers.
-Each summer experience will consist of a minimum of eight weeks on Vanderbilt’s campus followed by a poster presentation of their research.
-For 2019 V-SURE students will be on Vanderbilt’s campus from June 3rd through August 2nd.
-Move in/out dates are June 2nd and August 3rd, respectively.
-Students will have the opportunity to interact socially and academically with the other students participating in Vanderbilt Summer Science Academy (VSSA) programs.
+Each summer experience will consist of a minimum of eight weeks on Vanderbilt’s campus followed by a presentation of their research.

 Program participants will be required to attend on-site HIPAA and blood-borne pathogen training prior to beginning their clinical experiences.
 Prior to the start date, V-SURE interns will need to have a background check and TB test to be able to work in the hospital with patients.
-They will also complete several other documentation required by Vanderbilt University Medical Center.
-Thus, it is important to respond promptly to all Vanderbilt and OMHP email regarding this internship, failure to do so can jeopardize your placement in the V-SURE program.
+Thus, it is important to respond promptly to all email regarding this internship; failure to do so can jeopardize your placement in the V-SURE program.

 - Committed to spending the summers between sophomore/junior and junior/senior years at Vanderbilt